Kanotix: History (2003–2006)

 The distribution derived from "Kano's Scriptpage for Knoppix".
 He wrote about Knoppix: "I like it much, but I had to improve it :)".
 One of the main differences from Knoppix was the support of hard disk installation.

 The first "Kanotix"-preview was released at 24 December 2003 "KANOTIX XMAS 2003 PREVIEW".

 In 2004 and 2005 KANOTIX was a popular distribution ranking in the top 20 of distrowatch.com.
 In 2004 the releases were named "Bug Hunter" (Bug Hunter-01-2004 - X-2004).

 After problems with the stability in 2006 Jörg "Kano" Schirottke decided to move from Debian Sid to a less volatile basis.

-The co-developer and other of the Kanotix-Team wanted to stay with Debian-Sid and left the project, to start sidux, a new distribution based on Debian sid.
+The co-developer and others of the Kanotix-team wanted to stay with Debian-Sid and left the project, to start sidux, a new distribution based on Debian sid.
 The last Kanotix release based on Debian Sid was 2006-01-RC4.

 Versions based on Debian stable (2007–current)

 Kanotix-Thorhammer-Release 2007

 The first Release based on Debian-stable was the Kanotix-Thorhammer in 2007.
 After the Debian-Etch-Release in April 2007 Kanotix was no longer compatible with Debian Sid.
-So a Howto was given, "Steps to update right", to move a KANOTIX-installation to the new base by dist-upgrade.
+So a howto was given, "Steps to update right", to move a KANOTIX-installation to the new base by dist-upgrade.

 After 3 months of development and several beta Releases the new Kanotix-2007-Thorhammer-RC6 was publicly available for download.

 The last published version was Kanotix-2007-Thorhammer-RC7.

 The development in 2008 featured continuously kernel-updates and a lot of backports in the Thorhammer-repository.